Our Story

 The Family

 Bannockburn Vineyards has flourished under the care and vision of three generations of family stewardship.
 Founded by Stuart, the estate remains proudly family-owned by his daughters, Sally and Judy.
-Their ownership is complemented by the day-to-day management of cousins Angus Pollard and Nick Harrison, representing the third generation, who bring renewed energy and ambition to the estate.
+Their ownership is complemented by the general management of cousins Angus Pollard and Nick Harrison, representing the third generation, who bring renewed energy and ambition to the estate.

 Together, the family is committed to ensuring Bannockburn continues to thrive as a cornerstone of great Australian wine.
 This vision combines a deep respect for Stuart’s original principles with a drive to grow and innovate, ensuring Bannockburn remains synonymous with excellence.